Introduction to mlad - a Weibull survival model

 end

-This is a d0 evaluator which means that only the log-likelihood (a scalar) needs to be returned. ml will calculate the derivatives need for the gradient and Hessian matrix numerically.
+This is a d0 evaluator which means that only the log-likelihood (a scalar) needs to be returned. ml will calculate the derivatives needed for the gradient and Hessian matrix numerically.
 This is great as I do not have to sit down and do the maths, but will be slow with large datasets.

 In the ado file the linear predictor for both ln(lambda) and ln(gamma) are extracted using mleval and then these are fed into the log-likelhood function, which is summed using mlsum.